Frostpaw the Polar Bear rallies to #KeepItInTheGround with Center supporters in Washington, DC. (Photo by Suchat Pederson.)

-One critical problem is that the Obama administration continues to lease more of our public lands and oceans to the fossil fuel industry each year.
-The leases generate nearly a quarter of all U.S. greenhouse gas pollution while ruining some of our most cherished places, like the American Arctic and Colorado Plateau.
+True to its policy platform of climate denial and America’s “energy first” policies, aimed at increasing extraction on public lands, the Trump administration continues to lease more of our public lands and oceans to the fossil fuel industry.
+Existing leases generate nearly a quarter of all U.S. greenhouse gas pollution while ruining some of our most cherished places, like the American Arctic and Colorado Plateau.

 Destroying our natural heritage to create climate pollution is dangerous public policy.
-That’s why the Center is calling on President Obama to halt all new federal fossil fuel leasing on America’s public lands and in our oceans.
+That’s why the Center is calling for a halt all new federal fossil fuel leasing on America’s public lands and in our oceans.

-By doing this the president could keep 450 billion tons of climate pollution in the ground — an amount that vastly exceeds any reasonable U.S. share of the world’s remaining emissions limits.
-And he would save tremendous tracts of public lands, oceans and wildlife habitat from more fossil fuel industrialization.
+By doing this we can keep 450 billion tons of climate pollution in the ground — an amount that vastly exceeds any reasonable U.S. share of the world’s remaining emissions limits.
+And we can save extensive tracts of our public lands, oceans and wildlife habitat from more fossil fuel industrialization.

 Our Public Carbon Estate

-Our public lands and oceans harbor enormous environmental values, from clean air, water and natural ecosystems to critical habitat for some of our most imperiled wildlife.
+Our public lands and oceans provide enormous environmental benefits, from clean air, water and natural ecosystems to habitat for some of our most imperiled wildlife.
 But they also contain vast carbon stores — fossil fuels that, if developed, would spell disaster for the world’s climate.

 In a landmark 2015 report, The Potential Greenhouse Gas Emissions of U.S. Federal Fossil Fuels, EcoShift Consulting, on behalf of the Center for Biological Diversity and Friends of the Earth, completed the first-ever estimate of the volume and potential life-cycle greenhouse emissions of nonfederal and publicly owned federal fossil fuels.

 The results indicate that ending new federal fossil fuel leasing could keep up to 450 billion tons of carbon pollution from the global pool of potential future greenhouse gas emissions.
-This is more than a quarter of the total global emissions that can be released if the world is to limit global warming below 2 degrees Celsius, a level of warming that will result in extreme and dire consequences for human and natural systems around the globe.
+This is about half of the total global emissions that can be released if the world is to limit global warming below 2 degrees Celsius, a level of warming that will result in extreme and dire consequences for human and natural systems around the globe.

-Yet despite dire warnings, the Obama administration, under its “all-of-the-above” energy policy, continues to sacrifice those habitats to the fossil fuel industry.
+Yet despite dire warnings, the Trump administration, under its “all-of-the-above” energy policy, continues to sacrifice those habitats to the fossil fuel industry.